general terms and conditions for addo sign

 Sub-appendix A – categories of personal data and data subjects

-1.1 These subscription terms and conditions are accepted by ticking the box "I have read and accept the subscription terms and conditions" on the order form, by using the Solution or otherwise expressing your acceptance hereof and apply to twoday A/S, Gærtorvet 1-5, 1799 Copenhagen V, business reg. no.: 29973334 (“twoday”) and the customer (the "Customer").
-If the Customer is a legal person, these General Terms and Conditions are accepted on behalf of the Customer.
+1.1 These subscription terms and conditions (the “Terms”) apply to twoday A/S, Gærtorvet 1-5, 1799 Copenhagen V, business reg. no.: 29973334 (“twoday”) and the customer as identified in the order form or otherwise (the "Customer" or “You”).
+If the Customer is a legal person, the Terms are accepted on behalf of the Customer.

-1.2 The below General Terms and Conditions stipulate the Parties' rights and obligations in connection with the Customer's use of the digital signing solution, Addo Sign ( the "Solution").
+1.3 The Terms stipulate the Parties' rights and obligations in connection with the Customer's use of the digital signing solution, Addo Sign (the "Solution").

-1.3 The Solution is developed for businesses and authorities (as opposed to consumers).
+1.5 The Solution is intended for businesses and authorities (as opposed to consumers).

 2.1 The following definitions apply:

-Notification: Notification to the receiver on the receipt of one or more documents to be signed.
+- Notification: Notification to the receiver on the receipt of one or more documents to be signed or otherwise handled.

-Identification: The option of requiring identification from the recipient before signing
+- Identification: The option of requiring identification from the recipient before signing or otherwise handled.

-Distribution: The option to distribute the signed documents through the channels available in the Solution
+- Distribution: The option to distribute documents/data through the channels available in the Solution

-3.1 twoday owns all rights to the Solution, including copyright, trademarks and other intellectual property rights.
+3.1 twoday owns all rights in the Solution, including copyright, trademarks and other intellectual property rights.

-3.2 Against payment of the agreed fee, the Customer receives a non-exclusive right to use the Solution in accordance with these General Terms and Conditions.
+3.2 Against payment of the agreed fee, the Customer receives a non-exclusive right to use the Solution in accordance with these Terms.

 3.2.1 The user right further applies for the Customer's affiliated companies.

-3.2.2 The user right applies for an unlimited number of users at the Customer and the Customer's affiliated companies.
+3.2.2 The user rights apply for an unlimited number of users at the Customer and the Customer's affiliated companies.

-3.3 The Solution can be accessed and used by using a username and password forwarded by twoday to the Customer.
+3.2.4 The Solution can be accessed and used by using a username and password.

 4. EFFECTIVE DATE AND DURATION

-4.1 The Customer can use the Solution after the Agreement has been concluded, i.e. after the Customer has created an account and has accepted these General Terms and Conditions.
+4.1 The Customer can use the Solution after the Agreement has been concluded, cf. Clause 2.1.1, and the twoday has created an Account.

 4.2 When the Agreement has been concluded, the Customer will receive a username and password for the Customer's administrator of the Solution.